forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/run.md

 ---

 ## sfdx scanner:run
 Scans a codebase with a selection of rules.
-You can scan the codebase with all the rules in the registry, or use parameters to filter the rules based on rulename, category, or ruleset.
-You can specify the format of the output, such as XML or JUnit.
-You can print the output to the console (default) or to a file using the ```--outfile``` parameter.
+Scan the codebase with all the rules in the registry, or use parameters to filter the rules based on rulename, category, or ruleset.
+Specify the format of the output, such as XML or JUnit.
+Print the output to the console (default) or to a file using the ```--outfile``` parameter.

 ## Usage